Many tell us what to think. I ask my readers to be skeptical. Question me and others.

 The money is in the truth

 Every few generations, a nation must revisit its objectives and how to achieve them.
 The United States is at that moment now.
 It is time for historical reflection and a uniting vision.
 The limping economy we have over the last two decades is a measurable consequence of our political divide.
 The biggest untapped reserves in the American economy are in overcoming the entrenched obstacles to progress.
-Immigration, healthcare, and climate change are the most costly, but not the only, unresolved problems.
+Immigration, healthcare, and climate change are the costliest, but not the only, unresolved problems.
 Americans need intelligence only to resolve our problems.
 Human intelligence has failed us; AI is our last chance.

 We do not need an authority telling us the “absolute” truth.
 We need a skeptical BS detector, objective and impersonal.
 The one that can accept the data without prejudice and can change its evaluation of the truthfulness of a given statement if the data supports it.
 Americans need Socrates on every computer and smartphone.